 Church Closures & Reopening

-The reopening of the churches is still a gradual process and we have to face the fact that it will still be a while before things go fully back to the way they were before.
-In the meantime, please note that the obligation to attend Mass on a Sunday continues to be suspended.
+The reopening of the churches is still a gradual process and we have to face the fact that it will still be a while before things go fully back to the way they were before but we are almost there.

 Please continue to pray for each other, for the most vulnerable, and for those seeking to navigate a way out of this crisis.